Drexel2k/OpenEatsJournal/README.md

 Exit:
 `exit`
  &nbsp;
- Alternativeley you can access files via Android Studio, therefore open a new project in Android Studio and open the "Device Explorer", while the virtual device is running.
+ Alternatively you can access files via Android Studio, therefore open a new project in Android Studio and open the "Device Explorer", while the virtual device is running.
 If the Device Explorer isn't on the right bar, click the 3 dots on the left bar and select "Device Explorer".
 In the Device Explorer right click the file and select "Save As...".